A restless time-fractional multiclass queue: Introduction and preliminaries

 Let us discuss what this change might give in the context of modifying the classical M/M/1 queue with, say, equal arrival and service times rates and FIFO discipline.
 The M/M/1 queue can be represented in the following four equivalent ways using the same underlying discrete time Markov chain on $\{0,1, \ldots\}$ that chooses between arrivals and departures on each step.

-\begin{enumerate} \item[Model 1:] At the event times of a standard Poisson process, the queue length (i) increases by $1$ with probability $1/2$, or (ii) with probability $1/2$, either decreases by $1$ if at least one customer is present, or stays~$0$ if there are no customers.
+{\bf Model 1:} At the event times of a standard Poisson process, the queue length (i) increases by $1$ with probability $1/2$, or (ii) with probability $1/2$, either decreases by $1$ if at least one customer is present, or stays~$0$ if there are no customers.

-\item[Model 2:] Consider two independent sequences of independent Exp(1/2) times $\{A_i\}_{i \ge 1}$ and $\{B_i\}_{i \ge 1}$.
+{\bf Model 2:} Consider two independent sequences of independent Exp(1/2) times $\{A_i\}_{i \ge 1}$ and $\{B_i\}_{i \ge 1}$.
 Consider the sequence of independent times $T_i = A_i \wedge B_i \sim {\rm Exp}(1)$ to form a standard Poisson process with the inter-event times $T_i$.
 The queue length changes at these times so that a customer arrives (+1) at the $i$-th event if $A_i < B_i$, otherwise a customer leaves ($-1$) or the queue stays empty, as above.

-\item[Model 3:] Use two independent Poisson(1/2) processes $N_a$ and $N_d$.
+{\bf Model 3:} Use two independent Poisson(1/2) processes $N_a$ and $N_d$.
 Whenever $N_a$ has an event, then a customer arrives.
 Whenever $N_d$ has an event, a customer leaves ($-1$) or the queue stays empty.

-\item[Model 4:] Use one Poisson(1/2) process $N_a$ for arrivals.
+{\bf Model 4:} Use one Poisson(1/2) process $N_a$ for arrivals.
 The first customer in the queue exits after an independent $\rm Exp(1)$ service time passes.
-If the queue is empty, no service times run. \end{enumerate} One of these models shall be chosen if one wants to time-change the Poisson processes above to FPPs or the exponential distributions above to ML ones.
+If the queue is empty, no service times run.

+One of these models shall be chosen if one wants to time-change the Poisson processes above to FPPs or the exponential distributions above to ML ones.
 Each choice leads to a different fractional queueing model, which has its own type of behaviour and requires a different mathematical toolbox to tackle it.

 The fractional generalisation of Model 1 was studied most extensively because it provides an example of a time-fractional birth and death chain \cite{CahoyPolitoPhoha2015}.
 When a single FPP drives the dynamics, the fractional Kolmogorov equations for the queue length are readily available and an array of analytical techniques is available to study the system rigorously.
 Similarly, more general queueing models with a single time change can be studied, such as fractional Erlang queues \cite{OrsingherPolito2011, AscioneLeonenkoPirozzi2020SPA, AscioneLeonenkoPirozzi2021Chapter}.